MaibornWolff/codecharta/gh-pages/_docs/01-01-quick-start-guide.md

 With the merge done you can now open it in the visualization again.

 Depending on what importer you use there might be a structural problem though. `ccsh merge` actually creates a union of all files you give it and only merges the metrics for which the path matches.
-That's great if one file only contains metrics for `.java` files and the other file has metrics for all files but it can create problems.
+That's great if one file only contains metrics for `.java` files and the other file has metrics for all files, but it can create problems.

 For example the path for a file Foo.java should be the same in both files.
 If the structures don't match, the metrics you got from different sources won't be merged into the same entity but stay separate.
-In the visualization you'll see one one building _root/Foo.java_ that has all source metrics and one _root/src/main/java/Foo.java_ that has all the git metrics.
+In the visualization you'll see one building _root/Foo.java_ that has all source metrics and one _root/src/main/java/Foo.java_ that has all the git metrics.
 That's not what you want.

 A simple comparison you can do is to check that the `<project>.source.cc.json` has a folder src directly under root (root/src) and the git.cc.json has the same folder also under root.